MicrosoftDocs/xamarin-docs/docs/android/deploy-test/building-apps/build-process.md

     -   **versionCode** &ndash; Uses the version code direrctly from `Properties\AndroidManifest.xml`.

-    You can define custom items using the [AndroidVersionCodeProperties](#AndroidVersionCodeProperties) property.
+    You can define custom items using the `AndroidVersionCodeProperties` property (defined next).

     Added in Xamarin.Android 7.2.

--   **AndroidVersionCodeProperties** &ndash; A string property which allows the developer to define custom items to use with the [AndroidVersionCodePattern](#AndroidVersionCodePattern).
+-   **AndroidVersionCodeProperties** &ndash; A string property which allows the developer to define custom items to use with the `AndroidVersionCodePattern`.
 They are in the form of a `key=value` pair.
 All items in the `value` should be integer values.
+For
-For example: `screen=23;target=$(_SupportedApiLevel)`.
+    example: `screen=23;target=$(_SupportedApiLevel)`.
+As you can see
-    As you can see you can make use of existing or custom MSBuild properties in the string.
+    you can make use of existing or custom MSBuild properties in the string.

     Added in Xamarin.Android 7.2.